mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 Updating solution consists in checking that all the allowed letters happen after the last forbidden letter and that the length of the window is smaller than the previous solution (lines 15-20).

+The run time of this algorithm is $@O(|s|)@$ because both window boundaries move from left to right.
+For boundary `left`, the number of iterations of the nested loop in lines 12-14 is bounded by the length of string `s`.

 {% include subscribe.html %}